pandysong/blog/content/post/vim_tips_quickfix.md

 then open the quickfix window:
     :copen

-Now you could b.rowse in the quickfix window
+Now you could browse in the quickfix window and jump to the lines recorded.

 # This works also for the compilation output